aws/aws-cdk-rfcs/text/0617-cloudfront-oac-l2.md

 export interface S3OriginProps extends cloudfront.OriginProps {
   /**
    * An optional Origin Access Identity of the origin identity cloudfront will use when calling your s3 bucket.
-   *
+   * @default - If the `@aws-cdk/aws-cloudfront:useOriginAccessControlByDefault` feature flag is
+   * set to `false` or `undefined`, an Origin Access Identity will be created.
-   * @default - An Origin Access Identity will be created.
+   * Otherwise, no Origin Access Identity will be created.
    */
   readonly originAccessIdentity?: cloudfront.IOriginAccessIdentity;

   /**
    * An optional Origin Access Control
+   * @default - If the `@aws-cdk/aws-cloudfront:useOriginAccessControlByDefault` feature flag is
+   * set to `true`, an Origin Access Control will be created.
-   * @default - An Origin Access Control will be created.
+   * Otherwise, no Origin Access Control will be created.
    */
   readonly originAccessControl?: cloudfront.IOriginAccessControl;